sparkfun/flux-sdk/docs/iot_azure.md

 For this example, we show out to connect the output of a data logger in the framework to the Azure IoT device.

-First - add an AWS IoT framework to your object
+First - add an Azure IoT framework to your object

 ```c++
 // include our header